By far the most compelling rewards currency for Canadians is Membership Rewards (MR) by American Express.

 The American Express Business Platinum Card currently offers 100,000 MR points after you spend $10,000 in the first three months, with an additional 25,000 MR points after making a purchase between months 14 and 17.
 It comes with a $499 annual fee.

-The American Express Platinum Card currently offers 25,000 MR points after you spend $2,000 in the first three months, with an additional 20,000 MR points after making a purchase in months 14 and 17 .
+The American Express Platinum Card currently offers 65,000 MR points after spending $6,000 in the first three months, with an additional 20,000 MR points after making a purchase in months 14 and 17 .
 The first-year annual fee is effectively $499 ($699 offset by a $200 travel credit).

 The American Express Business Gold Rewards Card currently offers 65,000 MR points after you spend $5,000 in the first three months, with an additional 10,000 MR points after making a purchase between months 14 and 17.
 The annual fee is $199.

 Now let’s look beyond the bonus offers.
 What about the return you get on your spending?
 Here, again, the MR program is outstanding.
 Depending on the specific card you hold, the earning rates are as follows.

 1 MR points per dollar spent on all other purchases